Strawberries and cream; gin and tonic; rhythm and blues.

 Every designer and product manager knows the importance of a good brief.

 And to reduce friction between management and design, the PM should brief UXDs thoroughly and often.

 A good design brief should cover:

 What is the working budget?
 And is this set?

 Is there scope to change direction or shift the development once in progress?

 But a great brief?
 A great brief also explains the strategic reasoning behind a build.
 PMs should help UXDs see the bigger picture — how this feature or product helps push the organization’s agenda.

-Because this will increase their motivation, encourage their full involvement and — after time — give them with the know-how required to start making their own strategic decisions about which builds should be prioritized and which should be left behind.
+Because this will increase their motivation, encourage their full involvement, and — after time — give them the know-how required to start making their own strategic decisions about which builds should be prioritized and which should be left behind.

 And PMs have control over how they choose to lead their design team.